Should You Choose an Open Adoption in Arizona?

 Closed adoption limits your decision-making.

 It is up to the prospective birth mother to determine what type of relationship she wants to have with her baby and the adoptive family during and after the adoption.
-In this article, we’ll explore your options for open, semi-open and even closed adoption in Arizona, so you can decide what is right for you.
+In this article, we’ll explore your options for open, semi-open and even closed adoption in Arizona, so you can decide what is right for you, or you can reach out to an adoption specialist to get the information you need now.

 In the meantime, here’s what you need to know to know about your options for open adoption in AZ.